nikija/public/ChargingApi/README.md

 ## General Info

-In order to use the API, the client needs to know base address of the API and an access token which allows the client to use the API.
+In order to use the API, the client needs to know the **API base address** and an **access token** which allows the client to use the API.
 Both of those two values depend on the used environment, for further information see section [Environments](#environments).

 ### Requests